Drawer: Construction

 Drawers can be built in various ways using a variety of materials, including wood, various wood composites, sheet metal, and plastic.

-Wooden drawers are often designed so that the front face is complete and the end grain from the side pieces does not show.
-The corners may be dovetailed for additional strength or for aesthetics, and a half-blind dovetail joint may be used for the front corners to hide the joint.
-To attach the bottom piece of the drawer, a groove may be cut in the four vertical pieces to insert the bottom of the drawer.
+Wooden drawers are often crafted with a seamless front face, concealing the end grain from the side panels.
+The corners may feature dovetail joints for added strength or aesthetic appeal, with half-blind dovetail joints commonly used at the front corners to conceal the joint.
+To secure the bottom piece, a groove is typically cut into the four vertical sides to hold the drawer bottom in place.

 Handles and locks

 One or two handles or drawer pulls are commonly attached to the front face of the drawer to facilitate pulling it out from its enclosure.
 In some cases, drawers may have another means by which to pull it, including holes cut in the front face or a hollowed-out area to insert the fingers on the bottom side of its front.

 Some drawers can be locked, notably in filing cabinet and desk drawers.